jimdigriz/oauth2-worker/README.md

 The choice to use a Web Worker came about as:

- * provides a non-technical end user a familar and bullet proof way to control logging out (close tab or reload page)
+ * provides a non-technical end user a familiar and bullet proof way to control logging out (close tab or reload page)
      * using a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) ([which others have considered](https://developers.google.com/web/updates/2016/06/2-cookie-handoff)) makes hard for the end user to control
  * every tab is its own session
      * Service Workers are shared between tabs so being logged in concurrently as more than one user becomes difficult
  * both a cross-origin IFRAME or Service Worker implementation would be unable to distinguish between authorized (your code) and unauthorized (third party JavaScript) use of its interface as it would come from the [same-origin source](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)
+     * interface with the Web Worker is only directly available from within (private to) the `OAuth2` class
+ * straight forward for the developer to securely use
+     * you are responsible for making sure the instigated `OAuth2` class is [not exposed outside of a closure](https://philipwalton.com/articles/implementing-private-and-protected-members-in-javascript/)
+     * if you expose the class, third party JavaScript will be able to make HTTP requests with your access token
+         * they could use an HTTP endpoint under their control to send arbitrary requests to obtain your access token
+             * mitigations for this are covered in "Serving HTTP Headers for your Application"
+         * fortunately they still will have no access to your refresh token

-A big advantage of a service worker is that it can be used for the entire lifetime of the refresh token so even after a long period of time the user could remain logged in without having to use cookies.
-Fortunately most OAuth2 providers make reauthenticating straight forward, fast and often either no more than a single click affair or backed by their own cookies and immediate so the inconvience is considerably reduced.
+One advantage of a service worker is that it can be used for the entire lifetime of the refresh token and the user effectively remains logged in even after the tab is closed, reloaded or navigated to elsewhere.
+Fortunately most OAuth2 providers make re-authenticating straight forward, fast and often either involving no more than a single click or backed by their own cookies and immediate so the inconvenience experienced is considerably reduced.

 ## Demo